alecmuffett/ready-made-twitter-searches/README.md

 AND (
     "bugs in our pockets"
     OR BugsInOurPockets
+    OR "client side content scanning"
     OR "client side scanning"
     OR ClientSideScanning
+    OR "cybersecurity experts sound alarm"
     OR "tears at heart of privacy"
     )
 ```